• Home

 4. Remove fresh ginger slice and use an immersion blender or mash by hand.
 Simmer an additional 10 minutes.Homemade Spiced Pear Butter mashing

-5. Transfer mixture to a jar with a tight fitting lid and store for up to 2 weeks.
+5. Transfer mixture to a jar with a tight fitting lid and store in the refrigerator for up to 2 weeks.

 Spiced Pear Butter final image